zzxming/eslint-plugin-antfu/src/rules/consistent-list-newline.md

 const foo = { bar: 'baz', qux: 'quux', fez: 'fum' }
 ```

+## Options

+This rule has either a string option:

+- "consistent" (default) requires consistent usage of linebreaks between properties or items.
 It will check the newline style of the **first** property or item and apply to the rest of the properties or items.
-So you can also use this rule to quite wrap / unwrap your code.
+- "always" requires line breaks between properties or items
+- "never" disallows line breaks between properties or items

 ## Rule Conflicts